 Is La Mer Cruelty-Free?

-No, La Mer is not PETA Certified.
+No, La Mer is not certified cruelty-free from Leaping Bunny or PETA.
 PETA also lists La Mer as a company that tests on animals.

 Animal Testing in China

 Animal Testing is required by law in China for all foreign cosmetics companies.
 All American and European cosmetic brands that are sold in China must undergo animal testing.

 Any brand that chooses to sell their products in China cannot be considered cruelty-free.
 Even products that can bypass mandatory tests may still be pulled from the shelves by Chinese authorities to be tested on animals.

 This does NOT include products that are made in China, only if they are sold in China.

 The only way to know if a brand sells products in China is to ask them directly.
 Make sure to note that Hong Kong is not included in this policy, and neither are products only sold online to Chinese consumers.